PUCRSOpenSource/trabalhoModelagem/README.md

 The system specification, which we received from the client, can be found below in portuguese.

-P.S.: There are two folders named "exemplo T1" and "exemplo T2".
-They contain previous projects utilizing UML which we can use as an example, but it is strongly recommended that we use the official documentation models.

 ###Ostrich Informatics - Team

 * [Bruno Bulso](https://github.com/BrunoBulso) (Project Manager)